git-dc/dotfiles/README.md

 # etc
 Installs (if needed) and configures (if consent is received) git, tmux, and emacs.
+To run, in bash:
+$ ./env.conf.sh